ahandsomeChineseboy/inet/tutorials/queueing/doc/Labeler.rst

 to incoming packets based on a configured packet classifier function.
 The :ned:`LabelClassifier` module classifies packets according to the attached label.

-The :ned:`LabelClassifier` module attaches a label to incoming packets based on a configured packet classifier function.
+The :ned:`LabelClassifier` module attaches a text label to incoming packets based on a configured packet classifier function.
 Based on the attached label, the :ned:`LabelClassifier` module classifies packets to one of its outputs.